google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 # Introduction

-Certificate transparency aims to mitigate the problem of misissued certificates by providing append-only logs of issued certificates.
+Certificate Transparency aims to mitigate the problem of misissued certificates by providing append-only logs of issued certificates.
 The logs do not need to be trusted because they are publicly auditable.
 Anyone may verify the correctness of each log and monitor when new certificates are added to it.
 The logs do not